aethletic/telegram-api/docs/middleware.md

 #### `addMiddleware(string $name, $function) : void`

-The function or method of the class that is passed as the second parameter must return `TRUE` or `FALSE`.
+The function or method of the class that is passed as the second parameter must return `true` or `false`.

-`TRUE` - if passed successfully.

-`FALSE` - if not passed.
+Return `true` in case the event is allowed to execute.

+Return `false` in case, it is forbidden to execute the event.

+**Examples:**

 ```php
 // passed